sg893052/sonic-buildimage/platforms/beacon_led/chassis_port_locator_led_hld.md

 a switching ASIC, an NPU or a software switch in a uniform manner, and new SAI port attributes will be introduced for port-locator.

+##### SAI Profile

+- SAI_LED_PORT_LOCATOR_FW_FILE

+    This key provides the path to custom port-locator firmware, and it defaults to '/usr/share/sonic/platform/port-locator.bin'
+    If the firmware does not exist, the generic port-locator firmware will be activated and uses by the configurations specified in SAI_LED_PORT_LOCATOR_CONFIG_FILE

+- SAI_LED_PORT_LOCATOR_CONFIG_FILE

+    This key provides the path to the platform-specific config file for the generic port-locator firmware, and it's unused in the case of custom port-locator.bin

+##### SAI Attributes

+- SAI_PORT_ATTR_LED_LOCATOR_MODE

+    This attribute is to activate/de-activate the locator mode on the port.
+Setting this attribute to activate the locator mode on the port will only toggle the BLINKING behavior in the locator mode, it will not activate the port-locator firmware mode.

+- SAI_SWITCH_ATTR_LED_LOCATOR_MODE

+    This attribute is to activate/de-activate the port-locator firmware, the LED behavior of all switch ports will be affected, and the normal operation firmware should be restored upon device reset or port-locator disabled.

 #### SWitch State Service (SWSS)

 The SWitch State Service (SWSS) is a collection of software that provides a database